library(igraph)

 - Eigenvector centrality measures prestige: Is a node connected to other well-connected nodes?
 A node may have few ties, but if those ties are to important nodes, it is central by association.

-For a more formal treatment of what constitutes a centrality index and the structural properties that underlie different indices, see Chapter 4.
+For a more formal treatment of what constitutes a centrality index and the structural properties that underlie different indices, see Section 3.10.

 3.3 Centrality Indices in igraph